yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - poised: ready to do a particular thing at any moment
     - _The company is poised to launch its new advertising campaign._
     - _The military forces are poised for attack._
+- redundant
+  - superfluous: adj, /suːˈpɝː.flu.əs/ **The second syllable has the stress.**
+    - _The report was marred by a mass of superfluous detail._
+    - _Our new mayor plans to eliminate superfluous programs._
 - repeatedly
   - [intermittent](https://dictionary.cambridge.org/us/dictionary/english/intermittent)
     - _adj_ /ˌɪn·tərˈmɪt·ənt/ not happening regularly or continuously; stopping and starting repeatedly or with long periods in between